DanielSchuech/webend/README.md

 ## Write a PLUGIN
 ### 1) Instantiate a new npm package
 A plugin is always a npm package.
-Create one with: `npm init`
+Create a new one with: `npm init`

 **The plugin name always has to have `webend_` as prefix!**